Billy Mckay: Inverness Caledonian Thistle (third spell)

 On 16 June 2021, Mckay re-signed for Inverness Caledonian Thistle on a two-year deal.

 On 25 April 2022, Mckay was named in the PFA Championship Team of the Year.

 On 17 September 2022, Mckay surpassed Barry Wilson to become the club's 2nd all-time goal scorer, adding his 83rd goal in all competitions, with a goal in a 3–2 away win against Dundee in the Scottish Championship.

 Mckay scored his 99th and 100th Inverness goals in their 3–0 Scottish Cup semi-final win over Falkirk on 29 April 2023.

 On 26 July 2023, Mckay became Inverness record goalscorer with his 102nd goal for the club in a 3-2 defeat against Airdrie.

 On 17 August 2024, Mckay made his 300th appearance for the club against Montrose.

 On 24 October 2024, Mckay was appointed as assistant manager to interim manager, Scott Kellacher, after manager Duncan Ferguson was sacked by administrators.

+On 7 August 2026, Mckay confirmed his retirement from professional football citing that he would remain at Inverness Caledonian Thistle as an assistant head coach.